abdulwaheed76/practices/README.md

 1. SM: Scheduled meeting.
 2. PR: github based pull request
-3. Inform manager: via whatsapp text message.
+3. Inform manager: via whatsapp text message, discord.
-4. Inform team: via zoom group text chat.
+4. Inform team: via zoom group text chat, google chat and voice.
 5. PM tool: Project management tool that has tasks/ tickets in it.
 6. CPP: commit, pull, push.
-Commit locally, pull from S-O, push to your own origin in exactly this sequence.
+Commit locally, pull from SO, push to your own origin in exactly this sequence.
-7. Own origin/your origin/ `O-O`: When you make a fork of project from S-O, it will create a project in your own github account.
+7. Own origin/your origin/ `OO`: When you make a fork of project from SO, it will create a project in your own github account.
 That is your origin.
-8. Super origin / `S-O`: master repositories with preceeding `ab159ab` in github git url.
+8. Super origin / `SO`: master repositories with preceeding `ab159ab` in github git url.
 The repository where you should make PRs and get your work merged.

 # Workflow